 No treats for your animals.
 Candy, candy wrappers and decorations should be kept out of a pet’s reach.
-Chocolate can be toxic, and many sugar-free candies, gum and baked products contain Xylitol, a sweetener that is toxic to dogs.
+Chocolate can be toxic, and many sugar-free candies, gum and baked products contain Xylitol or Birch Sugar, a sweetener that is toxic to dogs.
+If you suspect that your pet has ingested something with Xylitol or Birch Sugar, call a veterinarian immediately.
 Tinfoil, cellophane and plastic candy wrappers can also be hazardous if swallowed.
-If you suspect that a pet has ingested Xylitol, call a veterinarian immediately.

 Pumpkins are for people, not pets.
 Pumpkins are considered to be relatively non-toxic, but they can produce upset stomachs.
 If your pumpkin is lit, keep it out of your pet’s reach.
 Pets can knock over pumpkins, and curious kittens and pups run the risk of being burned.

 Make sure your pets have on identification at all times.
 With that front door continuously opening and closing for trick-or-treaters, there is a chance they could run out – especially if they’re spooked.
 If for any reason your cat or dog does escape when the door is open, proper identification increases the chance of him/her returning to you.

 Give your pets a quiet, safe place on Halloween.
 Scary parties, constant doorbell ringing or too many strangers in your home can be stressful to your four-legged friends and even make them physically ill.